KarthikSz/ih_frontend/README.md

 # ih_frontend
-Login page developed using React Bootstrap
+Login and Sign-Up pages developed using React Bootstrap